csie-cloud/document/PXE-Server.md

 # PXE Server
-~~[Reference](http://www.unixmen.com/install-pxe-server-centos-7/)~~ This reference is obsolete, not to mention some of its articles use _super_ unsafe method to configure the service.
-Use this [one](http://geekface.ca/fedora/?q=pxe) instead.
+We need PXE server to deploy the OS to bare metals on the rack.
+BIOS of each machine is preconfigured to use their designated NIC through either IPMI or direct interface with the interface.
+Rest of the steps are based on [this](http://geekface.ca/fedora/?q=pxe) tutorial.

 ## Prequisite
 Install packages required
 ````
-yum install dhcp tftp tftp-server syslinux wget vsftpd
+yum install dhcp tftp-server syslinux vsftpd
 ````

 ## DHCP Server